awslabs/export-for-vcenter/README.md

 Export for vCenter is a Python script designed to collect inventory data from VMware vCenter.
 It retrieves only data that is required as inputs for [AWS Transform for VMware](https://aws.amazon.com/transform/vmware/) and [AWS Transform Assessments](https://aws.amazon.com/transform/assessment/).
 Data is written out with filenames and column headers that match the [RVTools](https://www.robware.net/download) CSV format.
 This is not a replacement for RVTools as it retrieves only the data required by AWS Transform.

+The tool now also includes functionality to collect performance metrics using vCenter performance statistics.

 ## Getting started

 Why might you want to use Export for vCenter instead of RVTools?